Installing on macOS¶

 Installation may take a few minutes to complete.

-The installer prompts “Do you wish the installer to initialize Anaconda3 by running conda init?”
-We recommend “yes”.
+The installer prompts you to choose whether to initialize Anaconda Distribution by running

 If you enter “no”, then conda will not modify your shell scripts at all.
-In order to initialize after the installation process is done, first run
+In order to initialize conda after the installation process is done, run the following commands:

-If you are on macOS Catalina, the new default shell is zsh.
-You will instead need to run
+If you are on macOS 10.15+, the new default shell is zsh.
+Once the installation process has completed, initialize conda in a zsh shell by running

 conda init zsh.

-The installer displays “Thank you for installing Anaconda!”
+The installer finishes and displays, “Thank you for installing Anaconda<2/3>!”

-Close and open your terminal window for the Anaconda installation to take effect.
+Close and re-open your terminal window for the installation to take effect, or enter the command

-To control whether or not each shell session has the base environment activated or not, run
+You can also control whether or not your shell has the base environment activated each time it opens.